Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 ### Sailing ship

 By far the greenest and most adventurous option!

-Some companies offer this as a commercial passage, otherwise you can charter a boat or crew on one.
+[A﻿nother World Adventures](https://www.anotherworldadventures.com/) is a really good company offering transatlantic passages throughout the year, typically east to west in the spring, and west to east in the autumn, following the trade winds.

+Y﻿ou don't have to be an experienced sailor to take part, although that can help.

+O﻿ther companies include Voyage Vert

 ![](/images/uploads/queen-mary-2_canva.jpg)